cad435/StealthburnerFullUSBPD/README.md

 Using 24V/40W heater cartridges with 20V will decrease power consumption to about 30W wich (I guess) should be enough for the standard Voron user (not enough though for High-Speed/High-Flow printing etc).
 That leaves 30W for the stepper-motors, fans etc. (should be plenty enough)

 **Comment on the Relay switching 5V AUX into the Powerpath:**
-This is actually one of the biggest features of the board - Another level of protection for avoiding damage to the printer an possibly other things.
+This is actually one of the biggest features of the board - another level of protection for avoiding damage to the printer and possibly other things.
-If the Heater Swithing-FET fails an shorts, the cartridge would heat up indefinately untill it fails, ignites or whatever it'll happen.
-Klipper can't do anything against it, becaus it will have no hardware controll ofer the FET anymore.
+If the heater switching-FET fails and shorts out (zero resistance, actually not uncommon on FET's), the cartridge would heat up indefinately untill it fails, ignites or whatever it'll happen.
+Klipper can't do anything against it, because it will have no hardware controll over the FET and the Heater anymore.

 UNLESS you have another switch to cut off the power - the relay.
-However, we don't want to cut powercompletely, otherwise we can't talk to our MCU anymore an therefore would not be able to restart klipper.
-So we just "switch" power to another safe Level (5V). with 5V the heater doesn't have enough power to get seriously hot (I tested, it merely gets 50C hot).
+However, we don't want to cut power completely, otherwise we can't talk to our MCU anymore an therefore would not be able to restart klipper.
+So we just "switch" power to another safe Level (5V).
+With 5V the heater doesn't have enough power to get seriously hot (I tested, it merely gets 50C hot).

 Klipper configurations will be posted eventually.